nikek/cerebral-website/content/api/07_connect.en.md

 ), document.querySelector('#app'))
 ```

-Now your components will only render when the exact state path defined changes:
+Now the components will only render when the exact state path defined changes:

 ```js
 import React from 'react'